aslepyan/CompressiveTactileSubsampling/README.md

 * The file `rot.m` analyzes the subsampled data of the rotator at different speeds (or frequencies) and generates the single-sided amplitude spectrums.

 # Citation
+@article{,
+      author    = {Dian Li and Ariel Slapyan and Nitish Thakor}, title     = {Compressive Subsampling Improves Spatiotemporal Resolution of Tactile Skin through Embedded Software}, journal   = {arXiv preprint arXiv:},
+      year      = {2024},
+      url       = {}
+    }

 # Acknowledgement
+We sincerely appreciate Becca Greene, Aidan Aug, Sriramana Sankar, and Trac Tran for their advice on this work.

 # Contact
+If you have any questions or inquiries, please feel free to [contact me](mailto:aslepya1@jhu.edu).

 # References